V. Acting for the Camera: Focus Your Acting Muscle

 Instructor: Adam Ludwig

-The course will be conducted in English.
+The is conducted in English.
 Copies of readings, assigned scenes, and plays will be provided.